osleek/HOI4-GFX-Generator/README.md

 - Code Generation: After selecting files, the program automatically generates the corresponding GFX code for each file.
 - Copying and Saving: The generated code can be copied to the clipboard or saved to a file by pressing the "Copy" and "Save file" buttons respectively.
 - Saving Previous Text: If you want to save the previous text when selecting new files, make sure the "Save previous text" checkbox is checked.
+- Support for _idea: if you want to create a GFX file for ideas, then check the “Idea .gfx” checkbox.

 ![photo426923532_457261727](https://github.com/osleek/HOI4-GFX-Generator/assets/143276252/cd317d7a-1fe8-4ee1-bc7b-4fe07d75f2ac)